 Once your CV is ready.
 It is time to search on the internet.
 There are two good places to look.
 The first would be on TEFL recruitment websites such as TEFL.com and Dave’s ESL café.
 Many of the learning centres recruit on here and often the biggest ESL employers in Hong Kong will post their vacancies here.

-There are also many teaching jobs in Hong Kong that advertise on their website only.
-It is worth googling “Kindergartens in Hong Kong” or “Learning centres in Hong Kong” and then looking for their recruitment page on their website.
-You will be able to find many more teaching jobs than just looking at recruitment websites.
+There are also many teaching jobs in Hong Kong that only advertise on their website.
+It is worth googling “Kindergartens in Hong Kong” or “Learning centres in Hong Kong” and then look for their recruitment page on their website.
+You will be able to find many more teaching jobs than just looking at job portals if you visit individual school websites.

 4. Consider the NET scheme